matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ![Folders flexible management](gcp-img/gcp-folders-mgmt.png "Folders flexible management")

+- The resource in a folder inherit IAM policies from the folder.
+- To use folders you need an organization node at the top of the hierarchy.

 **The organization node organizes projects**

 ![GCP organization node](gcp-img/gcp-org-node.png "GCP organization node")

+- **Notable organization roles:**
     - Organization Policy Administrator: Broad controls over all cloud resources.
     - Project Creator: Fine-grained control of project creation.
+- Once you have organization node you can create folders underneath it an put it in projects.

 **An example IAM resource hierarchy**